-Limelight’s crosshairs turn calibration a seamless process.
+Limelight’s crosshairs turn calibration into a seamless process.
 Rather than storing offsets in their code, teams can line-up their robots perfectly by hand (or by joystick), and click the “calibrate” button.

 Calibrating a crosshair moves the “zero” of your targeting data.
 This is very useful if your Limelight isn’t perfectly centered on your robot.

-Single Crosshair Mode:¶
+Single Crosshair Mode¶